vblagoje/itinerary-agent/README.md

 ## How it Works

-*   `itinerary_agent.py`: Contains the Haystack Agent logic for macro, accommodation strategy, day itinerary, and objective clarifier agents, tool definitions, and system prompt loading.
+*   `itinerary_agent.py`: Contains the Haystack Agent logic for macro, lodging strategy, day itinerary, and objective clarifier agents, tool definitions, and system prompt loading.
 *   `user_input_tooling.py`: Contains tools for human-in-the-loop interaction and agent handoff functionality.
 *   `docker-compose.yml`: Defines the MCP services (Google Maps, Perplexity, and optimal route calculation) and their configurations.
 *   `requirements.txt`: Lists the required Python packages including `questionary` for interactive prompts.
 *   `.env` (you create this): Stores the necessary API keys.
 *   `macro_itinerary_system_prompt.txt`: Contains the instructions guiding the LLM's behavior as the macro itinerary agent.
-*   `lodging_itinerary_system_prompt.txt`: Contains the instructions for the accommodation strategy optimizer that determines lodging placement and daily themes.
+*   `lodging_itinerary_system_prompt.txt`: Contains the instructions for the lodging agent that determines lodging placement and daily themes.
 *   `day_itinerary_system_prompt.txt`: Contains the instructions for the day-by-day planning agent.
 *   `objective_clarifier_system_prompt.txt`: Contains the instructions for the objective clarifier agent that gathers user preferences.